-IX.H.
-EDUCATOR LICENSE REQUIREMENTS (R277-504; R277-506; R277-520; RULES IX.I.)
+IX.I.EDUCATOR LICENSE REQUIREMENTS (R277-301, R277-304, R277-306, AND R277-320; RULES IX.I.)

-Professionals providing services to students with disabilities must hold a Utah Professional Educator License or Endorsement in the area in which they provide services.
+1. Professionals providing services to students with disabilities must hold a Utah Professional Educator License or Endorsement in the area in which they provide services.
 This includes special education teachers, speech/language pathologists, school psychologists, school social workers, and other professionals.
 Physical and occupational therapists must hold appropriate Utah licensure.
-The charter school administration, specifically the Human Resources administrator in conjunction with the Special Education Director and school-wide Director, shall be responsible for the evaluation of the appropriateness of licenses and endorsements when assigning staff members.
+Walden superintendent or charter school administration shall be responsible for the evaluation of the appropriateness of licenses and endorsements when assigning staff members.
 Walden refers to the USBE Teaching, Leadership, and Paraeducator Standards.